thesuicideheart/disboard-bumper/Getting-Account-Token.md

 6: To the left there should be a list of different requests, Select the one called "library".

-7: Select the "Headers" tab to the right.
+7: In the "Headers" section, scroll down until you see the "Request Headers" section.

-8:
+8: Scroll down until you find the header called "Authorization".
+That is your account token.